-The 10 May 2016, Satyendra Pakhalé, Multifaceted figure of international design and winner of numerous awards, will close the cycleTalks IED, Events dedicated to the world of culture and the creative professions created and produced by the European Institute of Design in Rome.
+The 10 May 2016, Satyendra Pakhalé, a multifaceted figure in the international design scene and winner of numerous awards, will close the cycle Talks IED, Events dedicated to the world of culture and the creative professions created and produced by the European Institute of Design in Rome.

-A moderate it, Tiziana Proietti, Member of the study Satyendra Pakhalé Associates from 2013.
+To moderate it, Tiziana Proietti, Member of the study Satyendra Pakhalé Associates from 2013.

-Talks on the occasion of the IED, Satyendra Pakhalé introduce his personal design interpretation, which he defines as "Sensorial Design."
+On the occasion of the IED Talks, Satyendra Pakhalé introduce his personal design interpretation, which he defines as "Sensorial Design."
 Through the production of prototypes and study models, Pakhalé welcomes the daily challenge of solving complex problems inherent in the material, shape, and technology, always keeping in mind the aim of meeting, and at the same time go beyond the functionality of the objects.
 The real purpose of his work is to create works that evoke and at the same time enhance the human senses.
 Pakhalé will share with the audience his journey towards the creation of an innovative design: sensory objects based on experience human artifact.